Adam-Goss/machine_setup_automation/README.md

 <br>

 Three types of machines are defined for configuration:
-- dev_machine = development machine installed with: Python, Go, VSCode, neovim -- Ubuntu
+- dev_machine -- This machine is installed with a development environment and currently includes; Python, Go, VSCode, and neovim.
+Uses a Ubuntu base.
-- attack_machine = pentest machine with necessary tools installed -- Ubuntu
+- attack_machine -- This machine is installed with pentesting tools and can be used to attack targets.
+Uses a Ubuntu base.
-- malware_machine = malware analysis machine with analysis tools installed -- TBD
+- malware_machine -- This machine is installed with malware analysis tools.
+Uses a [TBD] base.

 <br>